Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 ### Boot artifacts

+Boot artifacts allow a node to boot.
+They consist of a kernel, an `initrd`, and a root file system (`rootfs`).
+These three artifacts are listed in a `manifest.json` file.

 Boot sets specify a set of parameters that point to a `manifest.json` file stored in the [Simple Storage Service (S3)](../../glossary.md#simple-storage-service-s3).
 This file is created by the [Image Management Service (IMS)](../../glossary.md#image-management-service-ims) and contains links to all of the boot artifacts.

 The following S3 parameters are used to specify this file:

 * type: This is the type of storage used.
 Currently, the only allowable value is `s3`.
 * path: This is the path to the `manifest.json` file in S3.
 The path will follow the `s3://<BUCKET_NAME>/<KEY_NAME>` format.
+    * `<BUCKET_NAME>` is set to `boot-images`
+    * `<KEY_NAME>` is set to the image ID that the [Image Management Service (IMS)](../../glossary.md#image-management-service-ims) created when it generated the boot artifacts.
 * `etag`: This entity tag helps identify the version of the `manifest.json` file.
 Currently, it issues a warning if the manifest's `etag` does not match.
 This can be an empty string, but cannot be left blank.

 This boot artifact information from the files stored in S3 is then written to the